stages-of-labour

 Induction of Labour

-In CUMH Induction of Labour can occur in a few locations, the Induction Room in the Delivery Suite or on the Antenatal ward.
+In CUMH Induction of Labour can occur in a few locations, the Induction Room in the Delivery Suite, or on the Antenatal ward.

 As your labour becomes established you will be transferred to a delivery suite room.
 Induction involves starting labour artificially.
 Labour may be induced if there is some risk to you or your baby’s health or if you are overdue.
 Induction of labour can take up to 24 hours: the longest part is getting the cervix to soften and open to about 2 cm.
 If your labour is induced, your contractions and your baby’s heartbeat will need to be continuously monitored.